 All about press lists and press relations

 A strong press release stands or falls with the right recipients.
-An up-to-date, relevant and cleverly constructed press list is therefore essential for successful PR.
-We answer the most frequently asked questions about press lists, journalist databases and choosing the right recipients - from building your list to maintaining media relations.
-This is how to make sure your story gets to exactly the right journalist.
+An up-to-date, relevant, and intelligently structured press list is therefore essential for successful PR.
+We answer the most frequently asked questions about press lists, journalist databases, and choosing the right recipients – from compiling your list to maintaining media relations.
+This ensures that your story ends up with exactly the right journalist.

 Questions about press lists and press contacts